splunk/observability-workshop/workshop/aws/ec2/README.md

 **NOTE:** Due to new security restrictions the SSH port is now 2222.

-Goto [https://swipe.splunk.show](https://swipe.splunk.show) and provision your workshop environment.
+Go to [https://swipe.splunk.show](https://swipe.splunk.show) and provision your workshop environment.

 You will need: